Skip to main content

 Erica's headshot

-Erica Estrada-Liou (she/her/hers) is the Director of Curriculum & Experiential Learning at UMD's Academy for Innovation and Entrepreneurship.
+Erica Estrada-Liou (she/her/hers) is the Interim Executive Director at UMD's Academy for Innovation and Entrepreneurship.
 In this role, she helps staff, faculty and administrators throughout campus apply design to address complex challenges in their work and implement creative new approaches.
 She also designs learning experiences focused on teaching design thinking and innovation to students throughout campus.
 Estrada-Liou is also a co-founder of d.light design, a social enterprise that provides affordable light and power products to people living off of the electrical grid.
 After seeing d.light's first product to market, she joined Stanford's Hasso Plattner Institute of Design (the d.school) as a Design Fellow, and later became the co-founder and director of the Social Entrepreneurship Lab.
 While at the d.school, she taught various classes and workshops on human-centered design applied to poverty and various social issues, both in the United States and abroad.
 She holds a B.S. and M.S. in mechanical engineering and an M.B.A.

 Ben Beltran